 Types of Fiber Optic Cable

-OFS provides high-strength fiber optic cables for use in various industrial, indoor, and outdoor applications.
+OFS provides high-strength fiber cables for use in various industrial, indoor, and outdoor applications.
 Offering unique properties and benefits for different types of use, our communications fiber optic cable products can easily meet complex application requirements and specifications.

 Our DryBlock® cable, for instance, is highly durable and flexible, making it ideal for outside plant (OSP) applications including duct, direct-buried, and lashed aerial installations in harsh environments.
 Featuring corrugated steel armor and a polyethylene jacket, this cable provides rugged durability and rodent resistance.
 Lightweight and RDUP-listed, DryBlock® also allows for quick, easy installation.